grpc/proposal/A71-xds-fallback.md

 about whether or not to fall back, but that should be fine, since they are also using the same set of xDS resources.

+### Using a single XdsClient but only refetched cached resource if a request was made for a non-cached resource.

+This is similar to the option above but causes less refetches.
+It will still result in many more fetches than the proposed solution with per-target XdsClients.

 [A27]: A27-xds-global-load-balancing.md
 [A36]: A36-xds-for-servers.md